prophile/typ-report/sections/implementation.md

 as a 4-tuple: two function $f : a \to b$ and $g : b \to a$ coupled with two proofs, $(x : a) \to g\: (f\: x) = x$ and $(x : b) \to f\: (g\: x) = x$.
 In the standard library of Idris, this very form is used\cite{idrIso}.

+### Coq

+Of the three proof assistants, Coq is by far the oldest: it was first released in 1984\cite{coqRef}.

+### Idris

+Idris is a relatively new language, and unlike Coq and Agda is designed as a general-purpose programming language with dependent types, rather than as a proof-assistant from the start\cite{idris}.
+It does, however, have proof-assistant capabilities\cite{idrisProof}.

+### Agda

+Agda is unusual in the domain of proof assistants as the usual style of "list of tactics" is eschewed in favour of proofs written in a functional programming style\cite{agda}.

+### Decision

+\todo{better title}

+All three of these systems have merits.
+Whilst I tried all of them, I opted -- in the end -- for Agda.
+Coq is the furthest removed from Haskell of the three which meant more to learn and introduced more scope for errors in translation; Idris's support for proofs is still in relatively early stages and I found proofs in it rather tricky[^because].
+Agda is outwardly similar to Haskell in many ways (types can be written, for instance, using the very familiar GADT syntax of Haskell) but is very dependable and eminently stable.

+I had some difficulty with one particular proof case in Agda, which involved trying express that the cartesian-product of types is associative.
+Having done so, I proved all the arrow and category laws for `Wire`.
+The Agda proofs are in Appendix\ \ref{apx:proofs}.

+[^because]: This may be because Idris is designed primarily as a programming language rather than a proof-assistant.

 Idempotent
 ----------